Robbie Fowler: Return to Liverpool

-On 27 January 2006, Fowler rejoined Liverpool from Manchester City on a free transfer, signing a contract until the end of the season.
-Fowler had remained a Liverpool fan after he left the club; he was in the Istanbul crowd when Liverpool won the Champions League in 2005.

-Liverpool fans were delighted to learn that Fowler had returned; there were large banners in the game against Birmingham City which read "God – number eleven, welcome back to heaven", with "God" being Fowler's nickname while he was previously at Liverpool.

-Fowler's return against Birmingham City in February 2006 was labelled by the tabloid press as the stuff of fairytales, and he said he felt like "a kid waking up on Christmas morning every day".
-Fowler's first appearance back at Anfield was as a substitute against Birmingham, receiving a standing ovation upon his introduction.
-After his return, he had three goals ruled out for offside, before finally getting off the mark on 15 March 2006 in a home game against Fulham, the same opponents against which he scored his first-ever goal for Liverpool 13 years earlier.

 Fowler's next Liverpool goal, against West Bromwich Albion, meant he overtook Kenny Dalglish in the club's all-time top scorers.
 His resurgence continued as he marked his 31st birthday with a goal against Bolton Wanderers.
 He made it four goals in five games when he scored the only goal in a 1–0 victory over Blackburn Rovers on 16 April 2006.
 However, Fowler's fitness remained a concern.
-In March 2006, manager Rafael Benítez commented on Fowler's work and progress by saying, "to buy a Robbie Fowler who is fit and scoring goals would cost a lot, maybe £10m or more".
+In March 2006, Benítez commented on Fowler's work and progress by saying, "to buy a Robbie Fowler who is fit and scoring goals would cost a lot, maybe £10m or more".
 Despite concerns about his fitness, Fowler finished the 2005–06 season scoring on a more consistent basis than Liverpool's other strikers.
 In May 2006 he was offered a new one-year contract with the club, and celebrated by scoring the first goal in Liverpool's last league game of the season in a 3–1 away win at Portsmouth.
 It was his final game of the season as he was unable to take part in the club's FA Cup Final success due to being cup-tied.